 - Ask your users for permission each time you want to use their personal data in a new way.

 It is important to note that this new definition of consent also applies retroactively to the personal data of European residents collected before May 28th, 2018.

 If you have already received consent for the use of this data, you do not need to ask for it again.
-However, if your current lists do not comply with the GDPR, you must ask for explicit permission from your contacts with the use of an opt-in form.
+On the other hand, if your current lists are not up to GDPR standards, you must obtain consent again via an explicit opt-in form.

 More transparency, new requirements for risk control…

 This page is mostly concerned with summarizing the implications of your email marketing and marketing automation practices, but the GDPR also includes numerous other requirements: record keeping, nominating a Data Protection Officer, implementing a management risk process, etc.